-Delivered by blended learning with webinars, this Early Childhood Care and Education qualification allows you to open your own setting or work in the capacity of a room leader, supervisor or manager in an early years setting.
+This qualification is due to expire in October’ 23 – Delivered by blended learning with webinars, you still have time to complete 6 of the 8 modules required for the QQI level 6 Major Award in Early Childhood Care and Education.
+This qualification allows you to open your own setting or work in the capacity of a room leader, supervisor or manager in an early years setting.

 Start DateStart Anytime